 There is a limit to how many times you can try to download titles from Wisconsin's Digital Library, and you've just hit it.
-Contact your library to have the limit reset, and read about how to resume (instead of restart) your downloads in order to avoid it in the future.
+Contact your library to have the limit reset.

 Why am I getting an error message on Amazon, or a button that asks me to buy the book, when I try to get my Kindle title?